jahwin/wecodefy/README.md

 </p>

 # Documentation expectations
-<p>We have made this documantation to be very simple to be understod even by those with little programming proficiency who want to make applications</p>
+<p>We have made this documantation to be very simple to be understood even by those with little programming proficiency who want to make applications</p>

 ## Getting started :man_technologist: